Ram-the-coder/Free-Organization-Leaderboard-Website/README.md

   > Only registered users can view them.
   > Currently there are no conditions set on registering and anyone can register and access all the pages that a standard user can access.
 - A description of the users can be viewed by clicking on their name in the leaderboard page.
+- The database and the tables will be created automatically on the first user registration, provided the connection with that database has been established properly.
+Check the connection_info.php if you face any problems with connection, connection authentication errors, etc.

 - **Check the screenshots to get an idea on how the website looks**